triptych/dundundun/task_list.md

 **Minimum Device Support**: 3+ years old mobile devices **Primary Platform**: Mobile web browsers (iOS Safari, Android Chrome)

 This task list provides a comprehensive roadmap for developing Pocket Dungeon according to the specifications outlined in the design document.
-Tasks are organized by development phase and priority, with clear delivarables and success criteria for each milestone.
+Tasks are organized by development phase and priority, with clear deliverables and success criteria for each milestone.